KKoovalsky/PortableBitfields/README.md

 # Portable Bitfields C++ library

-This is a C++20 portable bitfields header-only library, endian-configurable and with defined behaviour, in the contrary to the standard.
+This is a C++20 portable bitfields header-only library with defined behaviour, in the contrary to the standard.
 This library intends to strictly define the behaviour, which the standard leaves for the compilers to define.
 Implements serialization of the bitfields, and this is the main objective of this library.

 Examples of usage:

 * Accessing single bits of registers in ICs, from which the data is obtained through I2C, SPI, UART, ...
 * Protocol headers.
+* ...

 ## Features

 * Overflow and out-of-range defined bevaviour: least significant bits of the value are masked to fit into the bitfield.
 * Bitfields are packed left-to-right, in the same order they are defined.
-* Choice of endianness.
 * Bitfields are packed, thus straddling is supported.
 * Configurable padding, by enforcing whole underlying type allocation.
 * Implements bitfield serialization amd extraction of a single bitfield's value, with proper shifting.